 Programme specific eligibility criteria

-- Game Studies, Interactive Media, Information Studies, Communication, Cultural or Art Studies, Interaction Design, Psychology, Sociology, or other relevant fields for the study of play and games.
+Game Studies, Interactive Media, Information Studies, Communication, Cultural or Art Studies, Interaction Design, Psychology, Sociology, or another relevant field for the study of play and games.

 Please note that a pure programming degree (e.g. one in Engineering or Computer Science) does not alone qualify applicants for this programme, but if such studies are combined with studies and special competencies that relate to the content and use of Games and Interactive Media (e.g. Game Studies, Social Media Studies, or Internet Studies), also applicants with a programming or game development focused background can apply.